CanUnesi/QMK-on-K6/README.md

 	SLEEP_LED_ENABLE = no
 ## 9. (Optional) Activating the Caps Lock Led and Using a Color Indicator for CAPS LOCK
 Following these steps will let you activate the caps lock led and change the rgb of the caps lock key.
-The caps lock led is a single color(red) led so you might want to keep the led permanently off if you want to use another indicator color, follow the comment in the keymap.c addition.
+The caps lock led is a single color(red) led so you might want to keep the led permanently off if you want to use another indicator color.
+In that case, follow the comment in the keymap.c addition.

 ### 9.1.
 Open the following file in your qmk_firmware directory with a text editor or an IDE: